jakubtomas/jakubtomas.github.io/README.md

 # Jakub Tomáš

-Hello, My name is Jakub Tomáš I am 25 years old and I am from Košice.
+Hello, My name is Jakub Tomáš I am 26 years old and I am from Košice.
 I describe myself as a passionate web developer who loves coding and learning.
 I am a Front End Developer with over one year experience.
-My domain is mainly Angular framework but also I have some experience with Backend .
+My domain is mainly Angular and Vue framework but also I have some experience with Backend .

 My github